Solar power in Spain

 Spain is one of the first countries to deploy large-scale solar photovoltaics, and is the world leader in concentrated solar power (CSP) production.

 Spain is also one of the European countries with the most hours of sunshine.

 In 2022, the cumulative total solar power installed was 19.5 GW, of which 17.2 GW were solar PV installations and 2.3 GW were concentrated solar power.
 In the same year, solar power accounted for 11.5% of total electricity generation in the country, up from 2.4% in 2010 and less than 0.1% in 2000.
+Solar deployment then accelerated sharply: Spain added 5.59 GW of new solar PV in 2023 and a further 6.64 GW in 2024, bringing cumulative installed solar PV capacity to about 32 GW (32,043 MW) by the end of 2024.
+This made solar PV the country's largest technology by installed capacity, narrowly overtaking wind (32,007 MW).
+Solar PV's share of total electricity generation continued to rise, reaching about 17% in 2024, up from 11.5% in 2022, although wind remained the single largest source of generation.
 Industry organization Solar Power Europe projects Spain will more than double its solar PV capacity between 2022 and 2026.

 The country initially had a leading role in the development of solar power.
 Generous prices for grid connected solar power were offered to encourage the industry.
 The boom in solar power installations were faster than anticipated and prices for grid connected solar power were not cut to reflect this, leading to a fast but unsustainable boom in installations.
 Spain would find itself second only to Germany in the world for solar power installed capacity.
 In the wake of the 2008 financial crisis, the Spanish government drastically cut its subsidies for solar power and capped future increases in capacity at 500 MW per year, with effects upon the industry worldwide.

 Between 2012 and 2016, new installations stagnated in Spain while growth accelerated in other leading countries leaving Spain to lose much of its world leading status to countries such as Germany, China and Japan.
 The controversial "sun tax" and intimidating regulation surrounding solar self consumption introduced in 2015 were only begun to be repealed in late 2018 by the new government.

 As a legacy from Spain's earlier development of solar power, the country remains a world leader in concentrated solar power.
 Many large concentrated solar power stations remain active in Spain and may have provided some of the impetus for large CSP developments in neighbouring Morocco.

 The 2020s are seeing a large increase in solar installations in Spain.
 Following three years of strong growth, the country's updated 2023 National Energy and Climate Plan anticipates solar PV capacity reaching 76 GW by 2030.